jonhjelm/docs-and-training/service_APIs/api_refissh.md

 * *405* if file doesn't exist

 ### `DELETE $URL/files/already/existing/file/or/folder` : delete a file/folder
 Deletes the file or folder at the given path.
-Will delete non-empty folders.
+Will also delete non-empty folders including their content.

 #### Status codes:
 * *204* if successful